-Ranging from recommendation systems to business intelligence, the use of big data processing frameworks, such as Apache Hadoop [1] and Spark [2], to run data analytics jobs that process large volumes of data has become routine in both academia and the industry.
-As a large number of jobs are submitted on a real-time basis, it is important to schedule them efficiently to improve their overall performance and the utilization of cluster resources.
+RANGING from recommendation systems to business intelligence, the use of big data processing frameworks, such as Apache Hadoop [2] and Spark [3], to run data analytics jobs that process large volumes of data has become routine in both academia and the industry.
+As a large number of jobs are submitted on a real-time basis, it is important to schedule them efficiently to improve their overall performance and the utilizations of cluster resources.

 To achieve these objectives, one of the important performance metrics that job scheduling policies are designed to optimize is the average job response time, defined as the time elapsed from when a job is submitted till when it is complete.
 From the perspective of the overall system, minimizing job response times gives priorities to smaller jobs, and thus relieving them from the head-of-line blocking problem caused by long running jobs.
-From the perspective of users, lower job response times help them to obtain their results faster.
+From the perspective of users, lower job response times can help them to obtain their results faster and thus have the potential to increase the financial revenue.

-Simple scheduling policies, such as first-in-first-out (FIFO) and Fair scheduler [3], do not consider job sizes at all and may suffer from long job response times in many cases.
+Simple scheduling policies, such as first-in-first-out (FIFO) and Fair scheduler [4], do not consider job sizes at all and may suffer from long job response times in many cases.
 With FIFO, small jobs would be delayed if there exist large jobs ahead of them, a common situation in a shared cluster.
-With Fair scheduling, the scheduler is downgraded to processor sharing when multiple long-running jobs are submitted together, and its performance becomes much worse than scheduling jobs one by one.
-The moral of this story is, schedulers that are oblivious to job sizes may not provide the best possible average job response times.
+With Fair scheduling, the scheduler is downgraded to processor sharing when multiple long-running jobs are submitted together, and its performance becomes much worse than scheduling the jobs one by one.
+The moral of this story is, schedulers that are oblivious to job sizes may not provide the best possible average job response times in many cases.

-There has been a wide variety of existing job scheduling policies that are proposed to reduce the average job response time by assuming that the complete information on job sizes is known a priori [4], [5], [6], mostly for recurring jobs.
+There has been a wide variety of existing job scheduling policies that are proposed to reduce the average job response time by assuming that the complete information on job sizes is known a priori [5], [6], [7], mostly for recurring jobs.
 If this assumption is valid, shortest job first (SJF) or shortest remaining time first (SRTF) becomes good candidates.
 However, we argue that this assumption is neither practical nor valid in many cases.
 First, in a shared cluster, resources such as network and I/O bandwidth are shared among applications, which makes the running times different across multiple runs even for the same job.
-This situation becomes even worse if jobs span across geo-distributed data centers [7], [8], [9], where available capacities between data centers vary more significantly over time [10].
+This situation becomes even worse if jobs span across geo-distributed data centers [8], [9], [10], [11], where available capacities between data centers vary more significantly over time [12].
 Second, even if we can perfectly isolate resources, it is still difficult to estimate the running times of non-recurring jobs with low overhead (Sec.
-II).
+2).
 Without accurate estimates of job sizes, existing algorithms may degrade the overall performance by a substantial margin.
 For example, if the size of a long running job is under-estimated, it may be placed ahead of other smaller jobs and delay all of them.